mmontag/chip-player-js/docs/libxmp.rst

   Special sound channels can be reserved using `xmp_start_smix()` to play module instruments or external samples.
-This is useful when libxmp is used to provide background music to games or other applications where sound effects can be played in response to events or user actions.
+This is useful when libxmp is used to provide background music to games or other applications where sound effects can be played in response to events or user actions

 A simple example
 ----------------